George-lewis/Warehouser/README.md

 I have experience building backend in other languages, like Python, but I must say that I quite enjoyed this.
 The learning curve was a little steep, but once I got going, it was pretty amazing.

-Alrght let's get it set up.
+Alright let's get it set up.

 ## Setting up